-In the event benefit improvements for Life Insurance and Long Term

-Disability are negotiated, you must be actively at work full-time on the date the changes are effective in order to qualify for the improvements.
-If you are absent on that date, you will qualify on the date you return to active work full-time (See Section 3 "Definitions").
+In the event benefit improvements for Life Insurance are negotiated, you must be actively at work on the date improvements to the Life insurance are effective in order to qualify for such improvements.
+If you are absent on that date, you will qualify on the date you return to active work.